 We even get to see a turtle enjoying her dinner right below the terrace’s balcony of the bar we were sitting at.

 Puerto Galera is only 3 hours traveling by bus and boat from Manila.
-It is one of the closest beach from the capital that holds many diving spots close to each other.
+It is one of the closest beaches from the capital that holds many diving spots close to each other.
 We recommend diving with Didier of Pacific Divers.
 He’s very good especially if you are just a beginner with diving.

 Puerto Galera has many diving spots where to find turtles.
 And the good thing is that you can get really close without them swimming away, unlike Balicasag where the turtles tend to flee the scene when you’re getting too close.